At least 224 people, 153 pets rescued in Texas floods with more rain in the forecast - Local News 8

 Most of the weekend’s rain fell over western and central Texas, but there’s a significant chance of heavier rain in the greater Houston area Sunday.

+The National Weather Service office in Houston posted on X at 1:30 p.m.
+CT, the “next round of storms has arrived and continue to train along the I-10 corridor.”

+Jackson, Wharton, and Colorado counties were under a severe thunderstorm watch in effect until 7 p.m.
+Storm activity is expected to wind down this evening.

-An additional 1 to 3 inches of rainfall possible by Monday morning, according to the Houston National Weather Service office.
-Isolated areas could see up to 4 to 8 inches of rainfall.
+Earlier, the office said 1 to 3 more inches of rain were possible by Monday morning.
+Some areas could see up to 4 to 8 inches.

 “Because of multiple rounds of heavy rain over the past week, flooding may be seen earlier than would be expected under typical conditions.
 Rainfall today will continue to exacerbate existing river flooding,” warned the Houston weather service office.